 Defines an association of the name _assoc in a SELECT statement of a CDS view.
 An association associates the current CDS view as a source data source with the target data source target specified in the definition of the association using an ON condition cond_exp .
 A data source target can be a database table defined in ABAP Dictionary, a classic view, an external view, or a CDS entity.

 An association of a SELECT statement in a CDS view can be accessed as follows:

 When a CDS view is activated with path expressions, every association specified here is transformed to a join expression.
 The source data source represents the left side and the target data source represents the right side.
 The ON condition of the association is added to the ON condition of the join.
 By default, the category of the join is determined by where the path expression is used:

 This setting can be overwritten when specifying the association in a path expression using an attribute.

 When specifying the ON condition, the following special rules apply:

 Defines the cardinality of the target data source of a CDS view, which is defined with an association ASSOCIATION.
 The square brackets [ ] are part of the syntax.
 For min and max, positive integers (including 0) and asterisks (*) can be specified:

-If the cardinality is not explicitly defined, the cardinality "to 1" is implicitly used ([min..1]).
+If the cardinality is not defined explicitly, the cardinality "to 1" is used implicitly ([min..1]).

 When specified, the cardinality is used mainly to document the semantics of the data model.
 The cardinality is not validated at runtime but can produce syntax check warnings.

-The specified cardinality is evaluated by the syntax check for paths specified in the CDS DDL or in
+The specified cardinality is evaluated by the syntax check for paths specified in the CDS DDL of CDS

 indicating that a path specified in this way influences the cardinality of the results set.